Šumperk

 Šumperk ([ˈʃumpɛrk]; Mährisch Schönberg) is a town in the Olomouc Region of the Czech Republic.
 It has about 25,000 inhabitants.
 It is an industrial town, but it also contains valuable historical and architectural monuments.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts

-Šumperk is made up of one administrative part.

 Etymology

 The original German name is derived from Schön Berg, meaning "beautiful hill", which later supplemented by a distinguishing adjective Mährisch (i.e. Moravian).
 The Czech name Šumperk evolved from a direct phonetic transcription.

 After World War II and the expulsion of Germans, there was a suggestion of giving the town a name with Czech origins.
 Suggestions included approximate translations such as Krásná Hora, Krásov or Krásno nad Děsnou, and names unrelated to the original name, such as Svobodov, Velenov, Lnářov and Přadlenov.
 In the end the name of Šumperk remained unchanged.

 Geography

 Šumperk is located about 45 km north of Olomouc.
 It lies entirely in the Hanušovice Highlands, but for its proximity to the Hrubý Jeseník mountains, the town is sometimes nicknamed "The Gate to Jeseník."
 The highest point of the municipal territory is the peak of Ohařův kámen with an elevation of 689 m.

 Šumperk is located on the Bratrušovský Creek.
 It is a tributary of the Desná River, which forms the southern municipal border.